Profile: Meet the Victim and the Abuser

 Profile of a Physical Abuser of the Elderly

 Typically, the physical abuser of an elder is the son (though I could easily insert “the daughter” instead and be accurate in my description except for gender) of a widowed woman.
 He is either divorced or and has come back to live at home with mom because of financial pressures borne by the divorce or he is single and has never left home.
 He tends to be in his late 30s to mid-40s, while his mother is usually in her mid-to-late 70s.
-In the majority of cases, the son is lazy and unemployed.
+In most cases, the son is lazy and unemployed.
 He will have used a variety of excuses as to why he is unable to work, and his mother has accepted such excuses.
 He will be addicted to alcohol (normally beer), narcotics, or gambling.
 In order to feed his habit, the son extracts money from his mother.
 There may come a time when the mother refuses to provide any more money, and this tends to be the flash point for violence.
 Violence may begin with him breaking objects in the home that he knows the mother values.
 An escalation of violence may materialize as grabbing his mother’s arms and shaking her or pushing her into furniture or throwing an object at her.
 Characteristically, the mother will not immediately call the police, perhaps out of a sense of failure or shame.
 Often, neighbors hear the altercations between the son and his mother, but they may also be reluctant to involve the police.

 Home Health Aides: Angels Of Kindness Or Not?

-Many (I believe most) home health aides are really terrific and help to care for the basic physical and emotional needs of our aging adults.
+Many (I believe most) home health aides are terrific and help to care for the basic physical and emotional needs of our aging adults.
 They clean, provide medication, assist in grooming and other activities of daily living.
 Over eleven million adults over the age of sixty-five (65) require care at home or in assisted living, or a residential care environment other than a nursing home.
 This number will skyrocket in the coming years.

 Surprisingly there are no uniform state and federal laws and regulations covering home health aides, other than standards imposed under N.J.
-Medicaid through the MLTSS program and other Medicaid waiver programs, and title 10 of the New Jersey Administrative Code which is a much generalized regulatory outline.
+Medicaid through the MLTSS program and other Medicaid waiver programs, and title 10 of the New Jersey Administrative Code which is a much-generalized regulatory outline.

 While N.J. requires criminal background checks of many caregivers, these laws only apply to in-home health care agencies, not independent contractors and self-employed caregivers who are found privately by family members and interested persons.